 The New York Times, one of the most influential newspapers in the world, not only influences its readers but also has significant impact on the news judgment and editorial perspective of other media.
 The caliber of accuracy, balance and thoroughness in this publication are therefore of particular importance.

-With The New York Times continuing to eschew objectivity and utilize a double standard in its coverage of the Arab-Israeli conflict, we are making available for free online the full text of our six-month study of the newspaper's coverage.
-The study, which until now was available only as a hard copy, details how the newspaper treats Israel with a harsher standard, omits context, and shows a clear preference for the Palestinian narrative.
+The New York Times continues to eschew objectivity and employ a double standard in its coverage of the Arab-Israeli conflict.
+Our six-month study of the newspaper's coverage details how the newspaper treats Israel with a harsher standard, omits context, and shows a clear preference for the Palestinian narrative.

 While the Biden Administration's decision to consider settlements illegal under international law in no way restores a decades-long U.S. policy, media reports that it does just that do revive long-standing miscoverage of U.S. policy.

 Buried 18 meters under a United Nations headquarters in the Gaza Strip is a Hamas tunnel and data center, Israeli army engineers announced on Saturday.
 That’s also how deep, in paragraphs, the New York Times buried news of the discovery.

 It's one part defense of Hamas, one part rant against CAMERA, and one part insinuation that an editor’s late father pulls the New York Times strings from beyond the grave.
 But thank you, The Intercept, for recognizing our successes.

 On January 14, communities across the globe marked 100 days since Israeli hostages were abducted to Gaza.
 When an Israeli soccer player in Turkey was arrested for doing the same, the New York Times cast it as a martial reference, and refused to correct their misrepresentation.

 With the Associated Press claim that Israel's war against Hamas “now sits among the deadliest and most destructive in history,” the wire service joins a parade of statistical inventions and manipulations.